paul90317-minecraft/Minecraft-Easy-GUI/tutorial.md

             Name: {text: Close, color: red, italic: false}
 click: 'say close'
 ```
-`item` is in NBT Format. `click` is a function, it runs by the item_frame when the label is clicked.
+`item` is in NBT Format. `click` is a function, it runs by the glow_item_frame when the label is clicked.
 ### n_left
 ```yaml
 10: